Yes, for many people, it does.

 Being able to hit a maximum and/or a minimum number of words in a post can be good for your productivity, for your SEO, or even for your self-esteem.

-Here's how PublishPress and the Content Checklist works ...
+Here’s how PublishPress Checklists plugin works …

-- Install the PublishPress plugin.
+- Download the PublishPress Checklists plugin.

 - Look for the “Number of words” field.
 Here you can choose a minimum and maximum word count: